Welcome to Beech

 All class activities are differentiated and tailored to meet individual needs and interests, meaning the pupils are happy to learn, they have lots of fun and allows them to readily build their confidence in many areas.

 Curriculum Information for Parents.
-Autumn Term 2 25/26
+Spring Term 1 25/26

 Strand and ProfileProfiles in ClassIdeas for home

-Communication and Literacy We are continuing to study the book ‘Eric.’
-This half term we will be focussing on writing our own versions of the story.
-We will continue our weekly 1:1 reading and regular phonics/spelling sessions.
-Reading the book ‘Eric.’
-Reading other books by Shaun Tan.
-Comparing and contrasting.
-Segmenting and blending with Rhino Readers.
+Communication and Literacy This half term we are looking at a new story called ‘I Can Catch a Monster’ with the focus being settings.
+We will begin by immersing ourselves in the book, focussing on our understanding of the plot and key themes We will also continue our weekly 1:1 reading and regular phonics/spelling sessions.
+Reading the book.
+Reading other books by.
+Discussing the order of events in the book, the theme and the characters Segmenting and blending with Rhino Readers.
 Summarising and predicting with any text you read.
 It also helps to relate events in stories to the children’s own lives.
 Visiting the library and enjoying chapter books together.

-Physical DevelopmentPE is Health and Fitness.
-We will be teaching the children a number of exercises to keep fit and healthy.
-We will also be having regular yoga and mindfulness sessions for wellbeing.
+Physical DevelopmentPE is ‘Moving a Ball With Accuracy.’
+We will be working on throwing and catching skills as well as rolling and bowling.
+We will use these skills in relays and games.
+Cricket/rounders style games with family and friends.
+10 pin bowling!
 Exercising at home and in the local area.
 Using your local leisure centre.
 Yoga and mindfulness videos from YouTube.

 Personalised LearningWe will be having twice weekly sessions to work on individual broken down EHCP targets.